Home Insurance Rates in 2026: What to Expect and How to Save

 State-by-State: Who's Paying the Most in 2026?

 Rate changes vary dramatically by state.
-Where you live may matter far more than your personal claims history or credit score when it comes to your premium.
+Where you live often matters more than your personal claims history or credit score.

 States Facing the Biggest Increases

-California faces some of the steepest projected increases in the country, driven by catastrophic wildfire losses including the January 2025 LA fires.
-State Farm has a pending rate increase request of approximately 30% — if approved, that would add roughly $600/year to the average California policy.
-For a deeper look, see our full guide on the California home insurance crisis.
+California faces some of the steepest projected 2026 increases in the country, driven by catastrophic wildfire losses including the January 2025 LA fires.
+The California FAIR Plan implemented a 29.8% rate increase effective October 15, 2026.
+For a deeper look, see the full California home insurance market analysis.

 Compare Home Insurance Plans in Ohio